FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

 Water, Cetyl Alcohol, Propylene Glycol, Sodium Lauryl Sulfate, Stearyl Alcohol, Methylparaben, Propylparaben, and Butylparaben.

-We give them credit for a limited ingredients list, but that’s about it.
+I give them credit for a limited ingredients list, but that’s about it.

 Perhaps it’s gentle because the first ingredient is water.
 (Note: you’re paying a LOT for water.)
 But remember, you don’t want propylene glycol and all of those parabens in your skin solution.
 Even if it’s at the end of the ingredients list and it’s a small amount: it’s best to avoid.